-Anthracite is primarily mined on the surface by retrieving left-over coal from abandoned, previously deep mined underground sites.
+Anthracite is mined on the surface by retrieving left-over coal from abandoned, previously mined underground sites.
 Huge shovel-like machines, called drag-lines, dig up coal that is buried in the walls and ceilings of the abandoned tunnels.

-Today, anthracite is extracted almost exclusively from previously disturbed sites.
+Today, anthracite is extracted almost exclusively from previously disturbed sites, not virgin territory.
 After retrieving the coal from the old mines, the land is filled in and reclaimed.
-The mining companies plant trees and grass and help redirect water flow and restore the surface to its natural state.
+The mining companies plant trees and grass and help redirect water flow.